Cleaning up local GIT branches with no Remote

 Comparing the Lists

 The grep command is configurable enough to use it for this purpose by using a few command line options.
-In effect this configuration attempts to exactly match each line in locals against every line in remotes, and only output lines from locals which do not match.
+In effect, this configuration attempts to exactly match each line in locals against every line in remotes, and only output lines from locals which do not match.

 cat locals | grep -x -v -f remotes > branchesToDelete